V-Sekai/manuals/decisions/20220317-use-spec-rough-metal.md

-# Proposed: Use specular vec3 from gltf to show multicoloured metals
+# Draft: Use specular vec3 from gltf to show multicoloured metals

 ### Desc